ravindrajob/InfraAtHome/README.md

 # InfraAtHome

-Here a simple example of my infrastrcture at home, simple and just enought for my need :)
+Here a simple example of my infrastructure at home, simple and just enought for my need :)

 ## Why expose through a reverse proxy
 The benefits of  reverse proxy is